Outdoor adventures are not safe or prudent for international visitors in or near Kabul. Prioritize safety over seeking recreational experiences.

 No mass live music venues or theater spaces open to foreigners.
 Public music faces restriction from the Taliban.

 No nightclubs, public dancing, bars, or pubs are permitted.
-Alcohol is prohibited under Taliban rule.
+Drinks with alcohol are prohibited under Taliban rule.
 Movement after dark is extremely perilous and discouraged.

 Purchasing foreign visitors in Kabul focuses on traditional bazaars and specific areas.
-Caution and local advice are necessary.
+Caution and tips from the area are necessary.

 Some carpet sessions or small craft shops may exist.
 Access needs local guidance and a security assessment.